 Counseling and Wellness

-Our School Counseling and Wellness Program is guided by the Four Pillars – Disciplined Minds, Sound Character, Healthy Bodies, and Creative Spirits.
+Our School Counseling and Wellness Program is guided our Core Values: Inspire a Passion for Learning, Celebrate our Differences, Cultivate Creative Spirits, Foster Community, and Nourish Wellbeing.
 Our mission is to invite all students to experience educational success by providing guidance in academic, career, and personal/social growth.
 School-based counseling may help students overcome challenges that interfere with learning.
 Students will also learn to advocate for a safer environment that supports high achievement.
 We strive to achieve this by delivering various services to enhance personal and academic effectiveness, interpersonal growth, emotional support in crisis conditions and to promote a healthy school environment.

 Counseling and Wellness At A Glance